fyzoc/ntt_data/README.md

 # How To Get ScreenShot
 The framework has a method which name is "getScreenshot" which in utilities package in ReusableMethods class.
 This method is used for taking specific screenshot.
+When the test is executed, the test-output package and Screenshots are created.

 # How to Read csv file
 Also the project could read information from any csv file, where we create at 'testdata' package under resources.